Trade Facilities Act: Trade Facilities Act 1921

-1922 Act
+Trade Facilities and Loans Guarantee Act 1922

 In July 1922, the government set up a Cabinet Trade Policy Committee.
-The Colonial Office explained to the Committee the shortcomings of the existing Trade Facilities Act, which only seemed to offer guarantees to projects in the colonies which could easily have been funded without them.
+The Colonial Office explained to the Committee the shortcomings of the existing Trade Facilities Act 1921, which only seemed to offer guarantees to projects in the colonies which could easily have been funded without them.
 They were pressing for much more substantial aid.
 The Trade Facilities Committee agreed with them that the guarantees did little to encourage development in the colonies.
 When these proposals were presented to the cabinet, they prevaricated, postponing any decision, but eventually agreed to double the amount of money that could be guaranteed under the Trade Facilities Act to £50 million, and to extend the period during which applications could be made by one year.
 The coalition government collapsed on 19 October 1922, and a Conservative government took over, led by Bonar Law.
 The Trade Policy Committee was replaced by an Unemployment Committee, and as the bill for the revised Trade Facilities Act had not then been drafted, some of the more radical proposals for colonial aid were quietly dropped, though the extensions to the amount of money to be guaranteed and the time period were retained.

-By the time the bill was drafted, it had become a container for legislation covering five areas, to be called the Trade Facilities and Loans Guarantee Act.
-The first section covered the extensions to the Trade Facilities Act, and was followed by sections on loans to Austria implementing a resolution made by the League of Nations, Treasury guarantees to pay the interest on a loan to the Sudan for irrigation of the Gezireh Plain, amendments to the Overseas Trade Acts of 1920 and 1921, with a final section on how the costs of administering any of the above were to be handled.
+By the time the bill was drafted, it had become a container for legislation covering five areas, to be called the Trade Facilities and Loans Guarantee Act 1922 (13 Geo.
+5 Sess.
+2. c.
+4).
+The first section covered the extensions to the Trade Facilities Act 1921, and was followed by sections on loans to Austria implementing a resolution made by the League of Nations, Treasury guarantees to pay the interest on a loan to the Sudan for irrigation of the Gezireh Plain, amendments to the Overseas Trade (Credits and Insurance) Act 1920 (10 & 11 Geo.
+5. c.
+29) and Overseas Trade (Credits and Insurance) Amendment Act 1921 (11 & 12 Geo.
+5. c.
+26), with a final section on how the costs of administering any of the above were to be handled.
 Lieutenant-Commander Kenworthy, the Member of Parliament for Central Hull raised objections to such a collection, on the basis that there was no option to support one part of the bill but not another.
 Although his opinion was that this sort of grouping was without precedent, a number of similar collections of disparate legislation were quoted by others.
-Despite these misgivings, the Act received the Royal Assent on 15 December 1922.
+Despite these misgivings, the act received royal assent on 15 December 1922.